 You can’t wait for FEMA or the National Guard when a disaster strikes and you can’t count on luck when the world becomes a dark place.
 Luck won’t prevent the grocery store to run out of food and luck won’t keep you safe for the end of the world.

 You need to start preparing to count on each other.
 You need to get together with neighbors and friends and enhance each other’s preparedness.
 And it’s not something you have to do out of altruism, but out of pure practicality.
 In the end, the goal is the same: we’ll all be better off when SHTF.

 “What can I do to connect with my friends and neighbors when it comes to preparedness matters?”, you may ask.

 Well, you shouldn’t go running and tell everyone that the end of the world is coming.
 Don’t tell people what you stock, where do you keep it and what guns and ammo you have stockpiled, and then ask them” Now show me yours”.

 People are always worried about something because self-preservation is part of our nature.
 You have an opening to discuss about preparedness and you need to approach the people from your community.
 Don’t tell them you are preparing for the end of the world as they might think you are crazy.
 Bring up for debate topics related to disasters/threats that are happening or are most likely to happen.

 You can start practicing mutual preparedness:

 Instead of selling your farm produce to your neighbors, start seeing what those neighbors might have to barter for them.
-Barter will be more useful than money in a serious disaster and it gives you a chance to know the people you are bartering with.
+Barter will be more useful than money in a serious disaster.
+It gives you a chance to know the people you are bartering with.

 Get involved in a food co-op because you can always establish a cooperative network based on the main element: food.
 They may be open to the idea of organically grown crops, hormone-free meats or bulk food purchases on a budget.